symfony-cmf/symfony-cmf-docs/quick_tour/the_router.rst

             $documentManager->flush(); // save it
         }
     }

+Above we implemented the ``OrderedFixtureInterface`` so that our routes were loaded in the correct sequence relative to other fixtures.

 This creates a new node called ``/cms/routes/new-route``, which will display our ``quick_tour`` page when you go to ``/new-route``.